 WHARTON EXECUTIVE EDUCATION

-People Analytics: HR Transformation through Data: January 11 – 15, 2021 LIVE Virtual
+People Analytics: HR Transformation through Data: March 29 – April 2, 2021 LIVE Online

 People Analytics: HR Transformation through Data is a first-of-its-kind program that combines the power of Wharton analytics expertise with the vital talent management industry for meaningful, measurable results.
 Discover how and when to use data to build analytics capabilities, improve the quality of talent, and impact organizational culture.
 Join Professors Cade Massey and Matthew Bidwell to experience a true learning laboratory with executives from all over the world.